sarisabban/Pose/README.md

 | `Terms`              | List       | Ordered list of `[method_name, kwargs_dict]` pairs to evaluate. `Score.__call__` iterates this list and dispatches to each named method on `Score`.
 The `Default` set carries 25 entries — every potential method in the framework |

 **`Default` (smoke-test / regression set, 25 dispatched terms)**, contains dummy parameter values, it is used as a smoke-test to ensure that all `Score()` methods are correctly working. `Score()(Pose().Build('AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqRrSsTtUuVvWwXxYyZz'))` returns **100.00** exactly.

----

-## Community & Contributions

-Contributions are welcome!
-Open an issue or pull request on GitHub, or just email me.

-Chat with users and contributors in real time: **IRC:** `#pose` channel on the `irc.libera.chat` network, Or use the [Libera web chat](https://web.libera.chat/#pose), no install needed.

-Come ask questions, share what you've built with Pose, or discuss contributions.

----

-## How to Cite

-If Pose is useful in your research, please cite it.
-The repository ships a `CITATION.cff` file at the project root with the canonical citation metadata; GitHub's "Cite this repository" button and most reference managers (Zotero, Mendeley) can import it directly.
-The current entry is:

-> Sabban, S. *Pose: A bare metal Python library for building and manipulating protein molecular structures.* 2023. https://github.com/sarisabban/Pose (ORCID: [0000-0002-9621-2395](https://orcid.org/0000-0002-9621-2395))

----

-## License

-Pose is released under the **Apache License, Version 2.0**.
-The full licence text lives in the [`LICENSE`](LICENSE) file at the project root, and per Apache-2.0 convention a [`NOTICE`](NOTICE) file records the copyright and attribution.

-`SPDX-License-Identifier: Apache-2.0`